• Skip to main content

 Will anything change for my borrower if I sell my note?

 The only thing that will change for the borrower if you sell your note is who they make their payments to.
-Since we are buying an exiting agreement, none of the terms of that agreement will change.
+Since we are buying an existing agreement, none of the terms of that agreement will change.
 This includes the payment amount, interest rate, and due dates.

 Will selling my note cost me anything?